-You want to leverage bonus points: Let’s say you have the Capital One Venture Rewards card and have reached your bonus of 50,000 miles.
-Your spouse has a Capital One Spark Miles card with a bonus of 50,000 miles.
+You want to leverage bonus points: Let’s say you have the Capital One Venture Rewards Credit Card and have reached your bonus of 50,000 miles (after spending $3,000 in the first 3 months).
+Your spouse has a Capital One Spark Miles for Business card with a bonus of 50,000 miles (after spending $4,500 in the first 3 months).
 You can pool these points for travel purchases.
 Transferring Capital One points to airline miles has a 2:1.5 exchange for most airlines.
-This would give you around 75,000 miles to play with.
+This would give you around 100,000 miles to play with.
 Or you could use those points to pay for an AirBnb.
 Each point equates to about 1 cent, giving you $1,000 in points credit.

 Points pooling can be a great tool to help you and your traveling party in a pinch.
 Pools are usually controlled by a designated leader, so they should be someone who has the group’s best interests in mind.
 With the right planning and clear communication, you can use the strength of numbers to make your rewards reach their maximum potential.